How Long Does it Take to Study Law in Australia?

 After completing either an undergraduate or postgraduate law degree, aspiring lawyers in Australia are required to undertake practical legal training (PLT) before they can be admitted to practice.
 PLT programs are designed to bridge the gap between academic studies and professional practice.

-Related Article: Is It Expensive to Study in Australia?
+Related Article: How to Study Nursing in Australia

 The duration of PLT programs can vary depending on the provider and the mode of study.
 Full-time programs generally last around six months, while part-time options may extend to a year or more.
 During PLT, students gain hands-on experience through placements in law firms or legal organizations, allowing them to apply their theoretical knowledge in real-world scenarios.